January 2019 • 15 days* • Starts/ends Marseille • £2799

 Do I need to be experienced off-road?

-No, but several years road biking will stand you in good stead.
+It may help, but above all several years road biking will stand you in good stead.
 You need to know how to handle a bike on irregular roads.
-It will also stand you in good stead if you’ve done your own multi-day trips abroad on a bike, so you’re familiar with what and how little you need to pack.
+It will also help if you’ve done your own multi-day trips abroad, so you’re familiar with what and how little you need to pack.

 Do we ride every day in Africa?